 When you have a regular day job, you get paid on a predictable schedule.
-Getting paid twice every month means your paychecks are typically around the same amount when they arrive, and they show up magically in your bank account via direct deposit on a regular cadence.
+Getting paid twice every month means your income is typically around the same amount when they arrive, and it shows up magically in your bank account via direct deposit on a regular cadence.
 This means planning to pay your bills is easy.

 When I still had day job income, I paid my credit cards every other week on payday and paid my mortgage on the last payday of the month.
 This made managing my personal cash flow easy and predictable.
 Any side hustle income was just gravy on top!
 But now that my side hustle has become my day job, my cash flow works a little differently.
 Here is what I’ve learned along the way.